jakobhoeg/vscode-pokemon/README.md

 ### Default Pokémon

-You can configure specific Pokémon to automatically appear when you start a coding session.
-This saves you from having to manually spawn your favorite Pokémon each time.
+You can configure specific Pokémon to automatically appear when you first start using the extension.
+This is useful for setting up your preferred team without having to manually spawn them when you switch sessions.

 To configure default Pokémon, add the following to your `settings.json`: